mila-andreani/climate-change-dataset/README.md

 Climate change is shaping a  world different from the one that we are used to.
 The urgent need to adapt to this new reality and mitigate climate-related risks led to the implementation of numerous climate policies fostering the transition to a low-carbon economy.

 _...But what will happen if the climate targets won't be met?
-How will future socio-economic adaptations reshape the reality that we currently live in?_ :crystal_ball:
+How will future socio-economic adaptations reshape the reality that we currently live in?_

-This dataset have been created to help researcher to make a little step towards answering these questions.
-This is part of my PhD thesis, in which a novel machine learning algorithm developed in the same dissertation [^1] has been used to assess the effects of the distruptive changes induced by climate shocks on the future economic system.
+This dataset has been created to help researchers to make a little step towards answering these questions :crystal_ball:.
+This project is part of my PhD thesis, in which a novel machine learning algorithm developed in the same dissertation [^1] has been used to assess the effects of the distruptive changes induced by climate shocks on the future economic system.

 [^1]: Andreani, Mila, Lea Petrella, and Nicola Salvati.
 "New advances in Regression Forests."
 Statistical Learning, Sustainability and Impact Evaluation.
 Pearson, 2023.
 1297-1302.